ulysses-camara/ulysses-fetcher/README.md

 ---

 ## Usage by command line
-This package can be used directly from command line as module after installation:
+This library can be used directly from command line as module after installation:
 ```bash
 python -m buscador --help
 ```